 Complications to Avoid with Your Home Heating and Cooling System

-by Guest on Feb 22, 2013
+by Guest Post on Feb 22, 2013

 Your home should be a place of comfort all year long.
 Many homeowners ignore the HVAC system until something goes wrong.
 Repairs can be expensive; they may not be limited to the appliance itself.
 Insulation, floors, walls, ceilings and roofing materials can be affected as well.
 Complications with the system can be avoided by applying preventative measures.
 While mechanical/electrical problems can still arise, they are caught earlier and are often less expensive than problems allowed to continue.

 One condition that requires immediate furnace repair is a gas leak.
-A rotten egg smell indicates gas is leaking into the house.
+A rotten egg smell indicates the gas is leaking into the house.
 Do not turn on any light switches or any electrical appliances.
 Exit the house immediately and call 911 for assistance.
 This condition is least likely to happen when regularly scheduled maintenance is performed by HVAC technicians.

 A heat pump works by transferring heat from outside air or the ground into the house in the winter.
 In the summer, the system transfers heat from the indoor air to the outside.
 One of the most common problems is that the outside unit stops working.
-This could be due to freezing up, broken wires, defective thermostat or transformer or other problem.
+This could be due to freezing up, broken wires, defective thermostat or transformer or other problems.
 Routine maintenance will prevent many of these problems from occurring.
 Protecting the unit from lawn mower debris and keeping it clear of grass, weeds or other obstructions will also prevent damage to the unit.

 One of the most common emergency calls for cooling contractors during the summer is water backing up into the house from the drain lines.
-During the summer, algae can grow in the drain lines and water pump.
+During the summer, algae can grow in the drain lines and water pumps.
 This can clog the drain line and possibly burn out the drain pump.
 Each month, pouring a cup of bleach into the drain pan and lines will help kill the algae.
 If a clog exists, a technician may need to manually clear the drain line or replace the pump.